operasoftware/devopera/articles/_posts/2015-05-26-drum-sounds-webaudio.md

 There’s a few things to note in the code above.
 Firstly `createOscillator` is a method on `context` — it needs to know about the audio environment it’s operating in to generate the sound.
 All of the applications you build with Web Audio will work within an `AudioContext`.

 Secondly, we `connect` the oscillator to the `destination` of the `context`.
 This is an important concept within the Web Audio API.
-We call `oscillator` and `destination` instances of “nodes” and by connecting them together we create a graph[^1].
+We call `oscillator` and `destination` instances of “nodes” and by connecting them together we create a graph.
+(This diagram was generated using the Web Audio developer tools in Firefox Developer Edition.)

 <figure block="figure">
 	<img elem="media" src="{{ page.id }}/context-oscillator.png" alt="Node graph of oscillator connected to destination">